entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Sallan, L. C. (2014).
 Major issues in the origins of ray-finned fish (Actinopterygii) biodiversity.
 Biol.
 Rev. Camb.
 Phil.
 Soc.
 89, 950–971. doi:10.1111/brv.12086

+Sanchez, S., De Ricqlès, A., Schoch, R., & Steyer, J.-S. (2010).
+A new tool for determining degrees of mineralization in fossil amphibian skeletons: The example of the Late Palaeozoic branchiosaurid Apateon from the Autun Basin, France.
+Comptes Rendus Palevol, 9(6–7), 311–317. doi:10.1016/j.crpv.2010.07.004

 Sander, P. M., Rieppel, O. C., and Bucher, H. (1994).
 New marine vertebrate fauna from the Middle Triassic of Nevada.
 J. Paleontol.
 68, 676–680

 Schaeffer, B., and Mangus, M. (1976).
 An Early Triassic fish assemblage from British Columbia.
 Bull.
 Am.
 Mus.
 Nat.
 Hist.
 156, 127–216

+Schoch, R. R., & Hampe, O. (2004).
+An eryopid-like temnospondyl from the Lower Rotliegend (Meisenheim Formation) of the Saar–Nahe Basin, SW Germany.
+Neues Jahrbuch für Geologie und Paläontologie, Abhandlungen, 232, 315–323.

+Schoch, R. R., & Witzmann, F. (2009a).
+Osteology and relationships of the temnospondyl genus Sclerocephalus.
+Zoological Journal of the Linnean Society, 157(1), 135–168. https://doi.org/10.1111/j.1096-3642.2009.00535.x

+Schoch, R. R., & Witzmann, F. (2009b).
+The temnospondyl Glanochthon from the Lower Permian Meisenheim Formation of Germany.
+Special Papers in Palaeontology, 81, 121–136. https://doi.org/10.1111/j.1475-4983.2009.00868.x

+Schoch, R. R. (2021).
+Osteology of the Permian temnospondyl amphibian Glanochthon lellbachae and its relationships.
+Fossil Record, 24(1), 49–64. https://doi.org/10.5194/fr-24-49-2021

 Schultze, H.-P. (2004).
 “Mesozoic sarcopterygians,” in Mesozoic fishes 3.
 Systematics, paleoenvironments and biodiversity.
 Editors G. Arratia and